Digital Fleets

 UX PLAN

-Developing an AI-assisted Design Workspace
+Developing an AI-Assisted Design Workspace

-• Allowing multiple engineers to create, import and edit designs together in real-time to make the design process quicker and more consistent.
+• Allowing multiple engineers to create, import, and edit designs together in real-time to make the design process quicker and more consistent.

 02 TECHNICAL EXPLORATION

-Collaborated to Design the User Flow
+Designing the User Flow

 Initial flow